LogicLee0902/LAid/readme.md

 ### Evaluation

-We evaluate our models on [Visual haystacks Dataset](https://github.com/visual-haystacks/vhs_benchmark), [MMMU](https://github.com/MMMU-Benchmark/MMMU) and our proposed datasets.
+We evaluate our models on [Visual haystacks Dataset](https://github.com/visual-haystacks/vhs_benchmark) and some ICL datasets.

 For the code for evaluation on Visual haystacks Dataset, please refer to [Visual haystacks Dataset](https://github.com/visual-haystacks/vhs_benchmark).
-Other evaluation codes are provided in `window_test` folder.

 Related codes will be released soon.